In this section you will find:

 - The Low Income Cut-Off (LICO) identifies households that are likely to spend a disproportionately large share of their income on food, clothing, and shelter.

 Note that MBM thresholds vary by province and community size, and LICO thresholds vary by community size.
 As such, we use the thresholds for the province’s largest city, Saskatoon, in the analysis below.
-Note also that we use after-tax LIM and LICO thresholds, and that the LIM thresholds for 2023 are estimates based on increasing the 2022 thresholds to account for inflation.
+Note also that we use after-tax LIM and LICO thresholds, and that the LIM thresholds for 2024 are estimates based on increasing the 2023 thresholds to account for inflation.

 Also note that none of the poverty or low-income measures currently in use in Canada accounts for the higher cost of living faced by people with disabilities and that these additional costs are not reflected in our analysis.

-More information about the thresholds is available in the methodology section.
+More information about the thresholds is available in the Methodology section.

 A table containing comparisons of the welfare incomes of the four example household types in Saskatchewan with all four poverty/low-income thresholds is available for download.